Virtual Cemeteries - KIA & Deceased

 We honor and remember our classmates for their service and sacrifice.
 They served our Nation, her citizens, the Army and most importantly their fellow soldiers with honor and dignity.
 Rest in peace.

 Our OCS Graduates who were Casualties: Visit the OCS Virtual Cemetery of Casualties created by Hugh Preacher.
-112 of our classmates and 6 cadre were casualties in Vietnam.
-One classmate was a casualty in the 1983 Beirut bombing.
+114 of our classmates and 6 cadre were casualties in Vietnam.
+One classmate was a casualty in the 1983 Beirut bombing and one other on 9-11 in New York City.

-How you can help: Send any information about deaths and/or burial locations to either John Moore or Hugh Preacher.
-We have not located the final location/disposition of the following 2 Vietnam casualties:
+How you can help: Send any information about deaths and/or burial locations of fellow candidates to either John Moore or Hugh Preacher.

 Keep your contact information current.
 OCS graduates update your contact information with Doug Burmester.